HarshitR612/Tic-Tac-Toe-Game-using-AI/README.md

 Google's Tic-Tac-Toe game which can be played in search

 # My experiences with the project
-It was a interesting basic project to start with.
-I learned basic usage of some Java Swing components and basic AI needed to create this game.
+It was a interesting project to start with.
+I learned basic usage of some Java Swing components, and AI needed to create this game.

 # Things that can be done to improve the efficiency of the project
 The Minimax algorithm is a bit slower as it also evaluates moves that are not going to produce the desired results.
 As there are less moves to evaluate in Tic-tac-toe, this is not too much of a concern.
 But for larger games like Chess with 64 postions, this algorithm turns out to be slow.
-An imrovement over the algorithm is Minimax along with Alpha-Beta Pruning to prevent evaluation of redundant cases.
+An improvement over the algorithm is Minimax along with Alpha-Beta Pruning to prevent evaluation of redundant cases.